notesforgrowth/notesforgrowth.github.io/_posts/2018-08-22-Design-Driven-Innovation.md

 However, companies should deploy these efforts within the design discourse.
 Not with their existing customers.

-**Companies should perform rapid experimentation with influencers and use customer-driven artifacts (e.g. hypotheses, discussion guides, concept value tests, sensemaking, etc.) to drive their participation within the design discourse.**
+**Companies should perform rapid experimentation with Interpreters and use customer-driven artifacts (e.g. hypotheses, discussion guides, concept value tests, sensemaking, etc.) to drive their participation within the design discourse.**

 Proposing new meanings within the design discourse is a great way to check your assumptions about the potential of new market opportunities.
 It also positions your company as a leader driving future developments, rather than a observer responding to market trends.